oscal-compass/community/MEMBERSHIP.md

 To become a project Member, you must meet the following requirements:

-* You have made multiple contributions to the project or community.
+* You have made **multiple contributions** to the project or community.
 Contributions may include, but are not limited to:

-  * Authoring or reviewing PRs on GitHub.
+  * Authoring or reviewing PRs on GitHub with at least **one merged (substantial) PR**.
+The PR(s) must demonstrate an ongoing and active commitment, for example:
+     - A single issue that has taken several weeks of driving consensus
+     - A larger number of smaller PRs over several weeks to months
+     - A smaller number of complex or technical PRs that required working with community members to resolve an issue

   * Filing or commenting on issues on GitHub.
   * Contributing to community discussion, for example, meetings or on Slack.

-* You have been sponsored by two Maintainers.
+* You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:

+     - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
+     - Sponsors must be from multiple member companies to demonstrate integration across community.

 If you have met these expectations and wish to become an established member, you can be nominated by a contributor, or you can nominate yourself.
 To nominate a contributor or yourself:

 * Open an issue in the repository of interest detailing contributions to the project so far.
 * Ensure that the sponsors are `@mentioned` on the issue.
 * Make sure that the list of contributions included is representative of the work on the project.
+* Have your sponsoring maintainers reply confirmation of sponsorship: +1

 #### Member responsibilities and privileges